pyspace/pyspace/docs/tutorials/tutorial_installation.rst

 2. Extra packages
 ^^^^^^^^^^^^^^^^^^
-Besides the standard python library, some extra packages/modules are needed that you have to download/install yourself.
+Besides the standard Python library, some extra packages/modules are needed that you have to download/install yourself.
 It is recommended to use a package manager to install these packages (e.g. apt or `macports <http://www.macports.org/>`_).

 Mandatory packages are:

-    :Python2.6: http://www.python.org/ (the main programming language)
+    :Python2.7: http://www.python.org/ (the main programming language)

                 The software also works with Python2.7.
                 It is important to install the relevant Python packages